JosephPBaruch/JosephPBaruch/README.md

 # Joseph Baruch
 > I am a Bachelor's of Computer Science student at the University of Idaho.
 ## Currently Learning
-- Python
+- Kubernetes
-- Go
+- Helm
 - Docker
-- Bitbake
+- Yocto/Bitbake

 ## Experience
 - C++, C